jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Multinomial-Regression.md

 ## Residual Deviance: 711.3479
 ## AIC: 733.3479
 {% endhighlight %}
 One thing to note is that R fits the model $$\log \left( \frac{P(Y \le j)}{P(Y > j)} \right) = \theta_j - x' \beta$$.
-This affects how we interpret the coefficients on the $$\beta$$s.
+This affects how the $$\beta$$ coefficients are interpreted.

-For the cheese variable, we have the baseline dummy as $$A$$.
+For the cheese variable, the baseline dummy is $$A$$.
 The coefficient for $$cheeseB = -3.352$$.
 The responses are ordered 1 - 9, with bigger numbers indicating better responses.
-Thus we can interpret the $$cheeseB$$ coefficient as so: <br>
+Thus interpret the $$cheeseB$$ coefficient as so: <br>
 $$\frac{odds.B.better}{odds.A.better} = exp(\beta_{cheeseB}) = exp(−3.352) = 0.035$$

 The odds that cheese B is ranked "better" is $$0.035$$ times the odds that cheese A is ranked "better".
-Therefore cheese A is preferred over cheese B. The t-value is relatively big in magnitude so we can conclude that this difference in preference is significant.
+Therefore cheese A is preferred over cheese B. The t-value is relatively big in magnitude so this difference in preference is significant.
 Also note that this ranking holds over all responses, due to the proportional odds assumption.
 That is, cheese A is preferred over cheese B regardless of whether "better" is a response cutoff of 3 or 7 (or any other value).
-We can do similar comparisons for other cheese types.
+Similar comparisons can be done for other cheese types.

-We can use the results to generate our individual equations. <br>
+Use the results to generate the individual equations. <br>
 $$ \log \left( \frac{P(Y \le 1)}{P(Y > 1)} \right) = -5.4674 - - 3.352X_1 - - 1.710X_2 - 1.613X_3) $$ <br>
 $$ \log \left( \frac{P(Y \le 2)}{P(Y > 2)} \right) = -4.4122 - - 3.352X_1 - - 1.710X_2 - 1.613X_3) $$ <br>
 $$...$$ <br>
 $$ \log \left( \frac{P(Y \le 8)}{P(Y > 8)} \right) = 3.1058 - - 3.352X_1 - - 1.710X_2 - 1.613X_3) $$

-Note that we add the intercept specified by the model, but subtract the $$\beta$$ coefficients.
+Note that the intercept specified by the model is added, but the $$\beta$$ coefficients are subtracted

-We can also calculate individual probabilities at the baseline cheese (A):
+Calculate individual probabilities at the baseline cheese (A):

 For $$response = 1$$ <br>
 $$P(Y = 1) = P(Y \le 1) = ilogit(-5.4674) = 0.0042$$